opensheetmusicdisplay/githubauthvideo-plugin/readme.txt

 Specifically it is to help with "Phase 3: Sponsored Screencasts".

-This plugin utilizes Github OAuth and calls the Github API to gatekeep specified videos to only Github Users, with the option to require sponsorship to a particular organization (users coming very soon).
+This plugin utilizes Github OAuth and calls the Github API to gatekeep specified videos to only Github Users, with the option to require sponsorship to a particular organization or user.
 The plugin utilizes the built-in HTML5 video player, by embedding (when the user is authorized) a video and source element.

 The plugin adds an editor block to include in posts and a custom post type that specifies the necessary information for each video.